Kiki-Bouba-Team/niri-switch/README.md

     ];
 }
 ```

-> [!NOTE]
-> This example only works if you can access `inputs` as an extra argument in your configuration.
+This example only works if you can access `inputs` as an extra argument in your configuration.

 </details>